-Lummi Nation could sue under repatriation act to free captive orca in Miami
+Lummi tribal members could sue under repatriation act to free captive orca in Miami

 Because of that connection, two Lummi tribal members, Ellie Kinley and Raynell Morris on Saturday announced the filing of their notice of intent to sue the Seaquarium to get her back.
 The Lummi — who are hosting the annual intertribal canoe journey, also declared Saturday International Tokitae Day.

-The suit would be brought under the federal Native American Graves Protection and Repatriation Act (NAGPRA), passed in 1990 without objection from Congress and was signed by President George H.W.
+The suit would be brought under the federal Native American Graves Protection and Repatriation Act (NAGPRA), passed in 1990 without objection from Congress and signed by President George H.W.
 Bush.
 The statute has been used ever since by tribes and first nations to repatriate human remains and culturally important items from museums and other institutions.

 Under the law, a tribe may seek repatriation from any institution which receives federal funds — which the Seaquarium has on multiple occasions.
 A cultural connection must also exist between the tribe and what is sought to be returned, and it must be something that no one had a right to alienate from the tribe.